chitwan27/lineArrange/README.md

 # Line Arrange

-## This is a plugin for Obsidian that allows one to either shuffle, reverse, or sort lines, using either visual width or lexical order as per need.
+## This is a plugin for Obsidian that allows one to shuffle, reverse, or sort lines, using either visual width or lexical order as per need.

 ## Features